puruarora12/text_to_sql/CONVERSATION_FLOW.md

 ---

-This flow documentation provides a comprehensive view of how the TextLayer conversation system works, from initial user input through all the AI processing steps to final response delivery.
+This flow documentation provides a comprehensive view of how the Text-to-SQL conversation system works, from initial user input through all the AI processing steps to final response delivery.
 Understanding this flow is essential for debugging, optimization, and extending the system.